Skip to content

 Platform requirements

-• No other runtime dependencies — xxhash is bundled header-only; only libc and libpthread are linked.
+• No other runtime dependencies — xxhash is bundled header-only.

-Not portable to macOS or Windows without source changes.
+Not portable to Windows without source changes; Docker/WSL2 cover that case.

 Option 1 — build from source